 Garments face the most amount of wear and tear during washing so the less you wash the item the longer it will stay looking new.
-Use 'color' detergents on all our hand or machine washable garments, unless otherwise stated on the care label, to prevent color loss and bleaching.
+Use 'colour' detergents on all our hand or machine washable garments, unless otherwise stated on the care label, to prevent colour loss and bleaching.

 Line dry - hang your garments on the line (the safest way to dry your clothes).
 Hang them carefully to avoid getting any marks or dents in funny places.

 First look at the care label.
 Don't use the right temperature and you might find half your outfit stuck to the bottom of the iron.